sxiii/bank-of-ideas/software/fight-fake-science.md

 Another side will see this frozen money when checking out the web page of the "problem" or "deal".

 This way we can see if:
-* both sides of the problem TAKE IT SERIOUSLY (hense the money)
+* both sides of the problem TAKE IT SERIOUSLY (hence the money)
 * even more important they TAKE IT SCIENTIFICALLY (done good research on topic or being a specialist in the field)
 * both sides will also need to invest time amongst money to register, verify and send money to platform (that's measure for additional "seriocity")

 As they vote with their own MONEY and REPUTATION.

 ### Project pipeline with examples
+When one user creates the project or deal, it enters the "draft state" automatically.
 = DRAFT STATE =
 1) One or two sides of the conflict rise their topic.
 For example, "drinking alcohol protects you from viruses".
-2) Each side of the conflict takes one of the position: "pro-position" (says that topic is TRUE) and "opposing force position" or opposition (says that topic is FALSE)
+2) Each side of the conflict takes one of the position: "pro-position" (says that topic is TRUE) and "opposing force position" or opposition (says that topic is FALSE), sides can add their position description and links, but the change history will be always preserved & shown
 3) Criterias are setted-up, for example: "10 fact-checked science articles from popular science source"
-4) Criterias are described: here you describe what means "fact-checked", describe sources lists of "popular science sources"
+4) Criterias are described: project describer elaborates more on what means "fact-checked", describes sources lists of "popular science sources" etc.
 5) Project time-frame is set: 1 week, 1 month, 1 year, 5 years etc. Can be any date in the future.
 6) Judges settings are configured: number of judges (do we want one ESCROW jundge or multiple ones; but ideally an odd number of judges), judge time (less than the project's time-frame), judge minimal final comment size in symbols (example 2000)
 7) Prize pool rules is set: